Don't 'Junk' The Iran Nuclear Deal, Boris Johnson Says On 'Fox & Friends'

 .@BorisJohnson: “We’ve got to be tougher on Iran and we’ve got to fix the flaws in the deal.” pic.twitter.com/99RbTLFnfI— Fox News (@FoxNews) May 7, 2018

+"Let me just remind you, if they do get a nuclear weapon, you're going to get an arms race in the Middle East," Johnson said.
+"You're going to have the Saudis wanting one, the Egyptians, the Emiratis.
+It's already a very, very dangerous state at the moment.
+We don't want to go down that route."

-"Plan B does not seem, to me, to be particularly well developed at this stage, Johnson said.
+Johnson added that "plan B does not seem, to me, to be particularly well developed at this stage."

+Trump has called the nuclear agreement "insane."
+His objections to the pact include Iran's use of ballistic missiles in Middle Eastern conflicts, although missiles are not covered under the deal.
+He also objects to a "sunset clause," which allows Iran to resume part of its nuclear program after 2025.

-Trump has called the nuclear agreement "insane," and has until Saturday to re-certify the deal for another three months.
+Trump has until Saturday to certify Iran's compliance with the deal, which is required every 90 days.

-Chief among the issues that need to be fixed, Johnson said, is the "sunset clause" which he said means after 2025, Iran can "go forward fast with enrichment programs, which could lead to a nuclear weapon" without triggering sanctions.
+Chief among the issues that need to be fixed, Johnson said, is the sunset clause.
+He said this means Iran can "go forward fast with enrichment programs, which could lead to a nuclear weapon" without triggering sanctions.

 "The president has been right to call attention to it," Johnson said.

-British media outlets say Johnson's decision to appear on Fox & Friends, known to be a Trump favorite, seems to be a tactical move aimed at catching the American leader's attention.
+British media outlets say Johnson's decision to appear on Fox & Friends, known to be a Trump favorite, seems to be a tactical move aimed at catching the U.S. leader's attention.

-In the international agreement that was signed nearly three years ago, Tehran agreed to curtail its nuclear program in exchange for lifting international sanctions that have cost Tehran billions of dollars.
-The United States is one of six powers – including Britain, France, Germany, Russia and China – who negotiated the accord.

-In an editorial in The New York Times on Sunday, Johnson wrote, "Of all the options we have for ensuring that Iran never gets a nuclear weapon, this pact offers the fewest disadvantages."
+In an editorial in The New York Times on Sunday, Johnson wrote, "Of all the options we have for ensuring that Iran never gets a nuclear weapon, this pact offers the fewest disadvantages.

 "It has weaknesses, certainly, but I am convinced they can be remedied.
 Indeed at this moment Britain is working alongside the Trump administration and our French and German allies to ensure that they are," Johnson wrote.

-Trump's objections to the pact include Iran's use of ballistic missiles in Middle Eastern conflicts, although missiles are not covered by the deal.
-He also objects to a "sunset clause" that would Iran to resume part of its nuclear program after 2025.
+In the international agreement that was signed nearly three years ago, Iran agreed to curtail its nuclear program in exchange for lifting international sanctions that have cost the country billions of dollars.
+The United States is one of six world powers — along with Britain, France, Germany, Russia and China — that negotiated the landmark accord.

 Last month, French President Emmanuel Macron, on a state visit to the U.S., also sought to persuade Trump to remain in the pact.
-NPR's William Dobson reported, "Macron worked hard to leverage his personal connection with Trump to get him to shift his position on a deal that the president has regularly denounced as a candidate and since taking office."
+NPR's William Dobson reported that "Macron worked hard to leverage his personal connection with Trump to get him to shift his position on a deal that the president has regularly denounced as a candidate and since taking office."

 Over the weekend, Britain's ambassador to the U.S., Kim Darroch, said London could address Trump's concerns.